DanielKeep/Ouro/doc/meme.rst

 Lambda substitution
 -------------------

-Numerous syntax forms in meme are defined in terms of anonymous functions.
+Numerous syntax forms in Ouro are defined in terms of anonymous functions.
 As an example, consider the following macro which evaluates an expression once and substitutes it into another expression::